The Origin of the Term “Groupie”

 - That the term in its modern sense was coined by Groupies: The Girls of Rock (a February 1969 issue of Rolling Stone focused on “the sexual behavior of rock musicians and groupies”).

-- That Bill Wyman of the Rolling Stones coined the term in 1965 (although he denies it, which pokes holes in that theory).
+- That Bill Wyman of the Rolling Stones coined the term in 1965.
+He denies it, which pokes holes in that theory.

 Groupie Bang Bang – Frank Zappa.
-“Groupie Bang Bang” didn’t make the cut for Zappa’s 1966 album “Freak Out!”, potentially due to its politically incorrect content.
+“Groupie Bang Bang” didn’t make the cut for Zappa’s 1966 album “Freak Out!”
+This may have been due to its politically incorrect content.
 Although many won’t remember the song, it is important today as it contains the earliest usage of the term “groupie” in its modern context.
 TIP: The sound of each Zappa production is typically easy to equate to an era and band lineup.
 This track wasn’t released in 1966, but its production strongly hints that it was recorded for “Freak Out!”